skip to main content

 After successfully completing the Respiratory Therapy program, you will be eligible to sit for the Certified Respiratory Therapist (CRT) and the Registered Respiratory Therapist (RRT) exams (written and clinical simulation) offered by the National Board for Respiratory Care (NBRC).

-Apply Now Schedule a Tour
+Apply Now Request Info Schedule a Tour

 In ACC's Respiratory Therapy Program, You'll Learn to: